vadof/vplay-backend/README.md

 ### Top section

-- Пользователь может посмотреть топ по миру
+- User can see top in the world
-- Пользователь может посмотреть топ среди друзей
+- User can see top among friends
-- Топ обновляется каждый день в 00:00 по UTC
+- Top is updated every day at 00:00 UTC

 ## Game Service

 **Description**

-- Предостовление доступных игр (рулетка, слоты и т.д.).
+- Provision of available games (roulette, slots, etc.).

 ## Betting Service

 **Description**

-- Обработка ставок пользователей.
+- Processing user bets.
-- Взаимодействие с wallet сервисом для обновления баланса.
+- Interaction with the wallet service to update the balance.

 ## Wallet Service

 **Description**

-- Управление балансом пользователей.
+- Managing user balances.
-- Пополнение и вывод средств.
+- Depositing and withdrawing funds.
-- Ведение истории транзакций.
+- Maintaining transaction history.

 **Components**

-- Интеграция с платежными системами.
+- Integration with payment systems.
-- База данных для хранения информации о транзакциях.
+- Database for storing transaction information.

 **Feautures**